 Michael P. Murphy

 LT.
 Michael P. Murphy was the officer-in-charge for a four-man SEAL element in support of Operation Red Wings, tasked with finding a key anti-coalition militia commander near Asadabad, Afghanistan.
-Shortly after inserting into the objective area, the SEALs were spotted by three goat herders who were initially detailed and then released.
+Shortly after inserting into the objective area, the SEALs were spotted by three goat herders who were initially detained and then released.
 It is believed the goat herders immediately reported the SEAL’s presence to Taliban fighters.
 A fierce gun battle ensued on the steep face of the mountain between the SEALs and a much larger enemy force.
 LT.
-Murphy fought on, allowing one member of his team to escape, before he was killed.
+Murphy fought on, allowing one member of his team to escape before he was killed.
 For his selfless actions, LT.
 Michael Murphy was posthumously awarded the Congressional Medal of Honor on October 27, 2007.